shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 * Every morning and afternoon of the following Monday to Saturday, a new quote will become avariable at Nook's Cranny.
 * The whole thing expires the next Sunday

-But it's also different from an American option in at least one meaningful way.
+However, it's also different from an American option in at least one meaningful way.
 The only thing you can do to cash it out is to exercise it, as you won't be able to sell it to anyone else, which might have unintended ramification if we decide to borrow from the American option pricing machinery.
-In the absence of an optimal exercising strategy (comment if you know better!), I am going to make one assumption that makes the problem far more tractable: let's only exercise our "turnip option" at one specific time window (out of 12) with the highest Sharpe ratio.
+In the absence of an optimal exercising strategy (comment if you know better!), I am going to make one assumption that makes the problem far more tractable: we can only exercise our "turnip option" at one specific time window (out of the total 12), and such decision will be soley based on [Sharpe ratio](https://en.wikipedia.org/wiki/Sharpe_ratio).

 ## Turnip's Price Dynamics
-It has always been known to the Animal Crossing community that the turnip prices follows one of the four following [patterns](https://animalcrossing.fandom.com/wiki/White_turnip):
+For a long time, it has been known to the Animal Crossing community that the turnip price isn't truly random.
+Instead, it follows one of the four following [patterns](https://animalcrossing.fandom.com/wiki/White_turnip):
 * Random
 * Decreasing
 * Large Spike
 * Small Spike

-Now thanks to the extraordinary reverse-engineering work done by Ash Wolf (see [here](https://gist.github.com/Treeki/85be14d297c80c8b3c0a76375743325b)), it is even possible to simulate the price paths numerically, enabling Monte-Carlo-style analysis:
+Now thanks to the extraordinary reverse-engineering work done by Ash Wolf (see [here](https://gist.github.com/Treeki/85be14d297c80c8b3c0a76375743325b)), the turnip price dynamics has been uncovred in its entirety, to the point where it is even possible to simulate the prices numerically, enabling Monte-Carlo-style analysis:

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/turnip_price.png" />